usher-2/rkndex/README.md

 `git gc --aggressive` fails on this machine with OOM after allocating ~12 GiB of RAM.
 Number of thread does not matter.

+`git gc --aggressive` works with pack.threads = 3 and pack.windowMemory = 2g
+and takes ~11 GiB of RAM, but it degrades read speed.

 To avoid OOM on a small VM with 1 GiB of RAM incremental compression is implemented as `git repack --window-memory=384m && git prune-packed`.